sensorario/go-design-patterns/behavioral/state/README.md

 }
 ```

-In main function we have a loop that ends only when Exec function returns
+In main function we have a loop that will ends only when Exec function will
-false.
-Each step have the power to go on with next step o exit the loop.
+returns false.

 ```go
 	for t.CurrentStep.Exec(&t) {